AB Negative Blood

 1. O Positive

-The o positive blood type is the most resistant to disease and is the universal donor.
-It is also the most abundant blood type in the world.
-People with o positive blood have higher antibodies that help fight off bacteria and viruses.
+The o-positive blood type is the most disease-resistant and serves as the universal donor.
+It is also the most common blood type in the world.
+People with o-positive blood have more antibodies, which help them fight bacteria and viruses.

 2. A Positive

-It is the second most common blood type and is often associated with athletic people.
-These people tend to be stronger than others and are also more likely to survive heart attacks.
+It is the second most prevalent blood type and is frequently connected with athletic individuals.
+These folks are stronger than others and have a higher chance of surviving heart attacks.

 3. B Positive

-People with B positive blood have a lower risk of diabetes.
-They are also more resistant to infections and tend to live longer lives.
+Individuals with B-positive blood have a lower risk of diabetes.
+They are also more resistant to infections and have longer lifespans.

 4. AB Negative